Ever feel like progress isn’t happening the way you anticipated?

 4. Have and elevator pitch and talk to people about your vision

 Talking to people is the best way to get where you want to go!
 It’s amazing how helpful people want to be!
 For someone to be able to provide a warm lead or even a job opportunity they have to know what career direction you’re headed.

-Having an elevator pitch allows your to briefly talk about your goals.
+Having an elevator pitch allows you to briefly talk about your goals.
 This helps other people to get excited about your goals too.
-Show passion, and evidence that your making steps to move yourself towards the long term vision and you will be pleasantly surprised how supportive the community can be.
+Show passion, and evidence that you’re making steps to move yourself towards the long term vision and you will be pleasantly surprised how supportive the community can be.

 5. Don’t limit yourself before you try